 The response rate — based on tumor shrinkage — was significantly higher in the patients receiving the combination therapy.

 Metastatic melanoma is the deadliest form of skin cancer, and until recently treatment options were very limited.
-Dr. Wolchok, Chief of the Melanoma and Immunotherapeutics Service, and other MSK researchers played a major role in developing ipilimumab and nivolumab.
+Dr. Wolchok, Chief of the Melanoma Service, and other MSK researchers played a major role in developing ipilimumab and nivolumab.
 Both drugs remove a natural brake on the immune system, using slightly different mechanisms.

 “We are excited about these results and believe they support the principle that rationally combining effective medicines is an approach to achieving better outcomes for patients,” Dr. Wolchok says.